Parley P. Pratt: Journey to Utah

 After the death of Joseph Smith, Pratt and his family were among the Latter Day Saints who emigrated to what would become Utah Territory.
 They continued as members of LDS Church, under the direction of Brigham Young.
 Pratt helped establish the refugee settlements and fields at both Garden Grove and Mt.
 Pisgah, Iowa.
 He personally led a pioneer company along the Mormon Trail to the Salt Lake Valley.

 Life in Utah

 In 1849, Pratt was appointed one of the justices of the anticipated state of Deseret.
 He later served in the legislature of the provisional state of Deseret beginning in 1849.
 During this same time, as one of the seven members of the Quorum of the Twelve in Utah, he was among those who oversaw the division of Salt Lake City into wards and the organization of other wards in Utah.

 Sometime in the mid-1850s, working with George D. Watt, Pratt helped develop the Deseret alphabet.
 In 1854, Pratt went to San Francisco, California, to preside over the LDS Church's Pacific Mission.

-In 1856, Pratt served as chaplain of the Utah Territorial Legislature.
+After the organization of Utah Territory, Pratt served intermittently in the territorial legislature.
+In 1852, he was elected to the Territorial Council in a special election.
+He was re-elected in 1853, but only attended the 1853-54 session and did not return for the second year of his term.
+For the 1855-56 session, although not a member of the council, he did serve as its chaplain.
+In 1856, he was again elected to a seat on the council, but resigned before the session to leave on a mission.